The Corgi Lab mix is a dog with one Labrador Retriever parent and one Pembroke Welsh Corgi or Cardigan Corgi parent.

 When we combine the parents’ traits, we definitely get one active dog!
 They will need plenty of exercise.

 They may also be quite loud, as both parent breeds love to bark.
-They’re extremely intelligent as well!
+They’re very intelligent as well!

 Depending on which trait they inherit, these mixes may be super friendly, or exhibit some guarding tendencies.